laminas/laminas-mvc/doc/book/migration/to-v3-0.md

 will not notice a change.
 Those who are directly instantiating the `Application` instance (in production or test code) or who have created their own factory for the class will need to update their code.

+### send method

+The `send()` method has been deprecated since the 2.2 release, and a no-op since then as well.
+It is removed starting with the v3 release.

+## ControllerLoader

+The `ControllerLoader` service was deprecated early in the v2 lifecycle, and aliased to `ControllerManager`.
+The `ControllerLoader` factory was kept to prevent BC breaks due to extending the class.

+v3 removes the `ControllerLoaderFactory`, as well as the `ControllerLoader` service alias.

 ## DI-ServiceManager integration